Venezuela's opposition concludes 'popular consultation' to reject Maduro | Politics

 Venezuela's opposition concludes 'popular consultation' to reject Maduro

 Venezuela's opposition, led by Juan Guaido, on Saturday concluded a "popular consultation" to repudiate President Nicolas Maduro's government after boycotting a congressional vote last Sunday.
-The consultation, which started virtually on Monday and ended Saturday with an in-person vote, aimed for some 7 million Venezuelans to participate, at least 50% living outside the country, according to organizers.
-Results were expected later on Saturday.
+The consultation started virtually on Monday and ended with in-person participation.
+With 87% of responses reviewed, the opposition said just under 6.5 million people participated.
+Of those, over 3 million voted in person, and 2.4 million online.
+Close to 845,000 Venezuelans abroad took part, the opposition reported.

 - READ MORE ON: